PlymouthPsychology/rmip/docs/openses_lib.md

 # Open Sesame Experiment Library

-These scripts have been tested against Open Sesame version 3.2.7.
+These scripts have been tested against Open Sesame version 3.2.7 and 4.0.24.

 - [Facial Prototypes](openseslib/facialproto.osexp).
 Prototype formation and updating in faces; see notes object in script for more detail. _Chris Longmore and Charlotte Hall_.